-- Assess health risks to individuals and communities with special attention to zoonotic and emerging diseases, foodborne illness, and injuries associated with animals.
+- Assess health related benefits and/or risks to individuals and communities associated with zoonotic or emerging diseases, the human-animal bond, foodborne illness and/or injuries associated with animals.

-- Communicate health risks to individuals and communities with special attention to zoonotic and emerging diseases, foodborne illness, and injuries associated with animals.
+- Communicate health benefits and/or risks to individuals and communities associated with zoonotic or emerging diseases, the human-animal bond, foodborne illness and/or injuries associated with animals.

-- Apply techniques of surveillance, recognition, prevention, control, and management of infectious diseases, with special attention to zoonotic and emerging diseases, food borne illnesses, and potential bio- or agroterrorism agents.
+- Apply techniques of surveillance, recognition, prevention, control and/or management of infectious diseases, including zoonotic or emerging diseases, food borne illnesses, and/or potential bio- or agroterrorism agents.

-- Evaluate intervention programs that aim to reduce health risks associated with foodborne illness, zoonotic or emerging diseases, or hazards associated with animals.
+- Evaluate programs and/or policy that aim to improve human health by fostering the human-animal bond or by reducing foodborne illness, zoonotic or emerging diseases, or hazards associated with animals.

-- Outline the steps needed to ensure the safety and wholesomeness of foods of animal origin.
+- Describe the role of the federal government in ensuring the safety of foods of animal origin.

-Students complete their learning with an internship (also called field practice) for an equivalent of nine weeks.
-The field practice is an opportunity to use skills as a public health veterinarian.
-Field practice sites have been arranged at the Centers for Disease Control and Prevention, the Tennessee Department of Health, the East Tennessee Regional Health Office, the US Department of Agriculture Wildlife Services, and other relevant settings.
-The field experience is guided by a set of learning objectives related to public health competencies.
+Students complete their learning with a 240-hour internship (also called the Applied Practice Experience).
+The Applied Practice Experience (APE) is an opportunity to use skills as a public health veterinarian.
+APE sites have been arranged at the Centers for Disease Control and Prevention, the Tennessee Department of Health, the East Tennessee Regional Health Office, the US Department of Agriculture Wildlife Services, and other relevant settings.
+APE is guided by a set of learning objectives related to public health competencies.
 Learning objectives are mutually developed by student and supervising preceptor during the first week of the internship.
-Read more about the field practice experience here.
+Read more about the Applied Practice Experience here.